fmfi-compbio/rampart/docs/setting-up.md

 It can also contain custom scripts to alter the behaviour or processing of the data.*

 *Normally, the protocol directory is virus-specific, not run-specific.*

-For sars-cov-2 virus, you already have all these files in the covid_protocol folder, which is the default one for this version of RAMPART

 ### Define your own protocol